C3BI-pasteur-fr/python-solutions-1/source/Dive_into_Functions.rst

    print x
    {'a': 4, 'b': 5}

-| in this code *x* a variable x is defined localy in *func2* and hide the global variable x
+| in this code *x* a variable x is defined locally in *func2* and hide the global variable x
-| this local *x* refer to a shalow copy of the *func* local variable *a* which refer to the same object as global variable *x*
+| this local *x* refer to a shallow copy of the *func* local variable *a* which refer to the same object as global variable *x*
-| so func2 does not do a side effect on dictionnary referd by *x* as in previous example.
+| so func2 does not do a side effect on dictionary referred by *x* as in previous example.

 .. container:: clearer